adrianadiaz02/TFG_Adriana_Diaz/README.md

-# Unsupervised Action Segmentation by Joint Representation Learning and Online Clustering (CVPR 2022)
+# UNSUPERVISED LEARNING FOR TEMPORAL ACTION SEGMENTATION

 ## Overview
-This repository contains the official implementation of the Bachellor's degree thesis "Unsupervised Learning for Temporal Action Segmentation" of Adriana Díaz Soley.
+This repository contains the official implementation of the Bachelor's degree thesis "Unsupervised Learning for Temporal Action Segmentation" by Adriana Díaz Soley.

-The base code was extracted from https://github.com/trquhuytin/TOT-CVPR22/tree/main, which contains the official implementation of their CVPR 2022 paper (https://openaccess.thecvf.com/content/CVPR2022/papers/Kumar_Unsupervised_Action_Segmentation_by_Joint_Representation_Learning_and_Online_Clustering_CVPR_2022_paper.pdf).
+The base code was adapted from [TOT-CVPR22](https://github.com/trquhuytin/TOT-CVPR22/tree/main), which provides the official implementation of their CVPR 2022 paper ([Kumar et al., 2022](https://openaccess.thecvf.com/content/CVPR2022/papers/Kumar_Unsupervised_Action_Segmentation_by_Joint_Representation_Learning_and_Online_Clustering_CVPR_2022_paper.pdf)).

-If you use the code, please cite us and the base paper:
+If you use this code, please cite both this work and the original paper:
 ```
 @inproceedings{
 title={Unsupervised Learning for Temporal Action Segmentation},
 author={Adriana Díaz Soley},
-  supervisors={Javier Ruiz Hidalgo, Mariella Dimiccoli}
+supervisors={Javier Ruiz Hidalgo, Mariella Dimiccoli},
 year={2024}
 }
 ```

 ```
 @inproceedings{kumar2022unsupervised,
 title={Unsupervised action segmentation by joint representation learning and online clustering},
 author={Kumar, Sateesh and Haresh, Sanjay and Ahmed, Awais and Konin, Andrey and Zia, M Zeeshan and Tran, Quoc-Huy},
 booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
 pages={20174--20185},
 year={2022}
 }
 ```